ccmtozzi/zemirollshade/README.md

-# Zemismart Roll Shade Integration
+# Zemismart Roller Shade Integration
-Zemismart Rollshade Wifi Integration
+This is a pythons script to connect an Raspberry PI to an Zemismart Roller Shade, it's listen to an mqtt topic and execute a close or open command based on MQTT.

 # Dependencies